 How to research a company before an interview

-– Often companies will publish short bios of staff members.
-Check these out for common interests that can break the ice.
-Interviews are stressful and researching the person who is interviewing you can give you an idea of what to prepare for.
+Often companies will publish short bios of staff members.
+LinkedIn is also a good source of information about people.
+Check these out for people you may know in common or shared interests that can break the ice.
+Interviews are stressful, and researching the person who is interviewing you can give you an idea of what to prepare for.

 Interviews can be awkward, but by preparing yourself by knowing the company as best you can, you will be giving yourself a leg up on your competitors.
 Don’t limit yourself to just the company’s website.
 Be sure to do an internet search to see what is being said about the organization and any industry trends that might affect someone in that position.